-A \$700 deposit is required when you sign up for the trip.
+A \$800 deposit is required when you sign up for the trip.
 The deposit is non-refundable, unless is cancelled by the organizers due to lack of participation or other valid and unforeseen circumstances.
-The deadline for signing up for the trip is December 31, 2019.
-The entire amount is on January 27, 2020.
-Failure to pay in full by January 27, 2020 without written notice of explanation may lead to the cancellation of your participation, with no refund of any previously committed funds.
-To avoid any money loss, emergency/travel cancellation insurance strongly recommended.
-If you decide to join the pilgrimage after the deadline, please contact tour coordinator regarding the availability.
+The deadline for signing up for the trip is February 23, 2025.
+The entire amount is on February 23, 2025.
+Failure to pay in full by February 23, 2025, without written notice of explanation may lead to the cancellation of your participation, with no refund of any previously committed funds.
+To avoid any money loss, emergency/travel cancellation insurance is strongly recommended.
+If you decide to join the pilgrimage after the deadline, please contact the tour coordinator regarding the availability.